iq-motion-control/iq-module-communication-arduino/README.md

 ## Getting Started

 You can download the latest stable release of this library on the arduino IDE [library manager](https://www.arduino.cc/en/guide/libraries).
 Just look up "IQ Module Communication".
+A .zip of the library can also be found on our [website](http://iq-control.com/libraries).
+Follow these [instructions](https://www.arduino.cc/en/guide/libraries#toc4) to install a library manually.

 ### Prerequisites